constabulary/getgb.io/content/docs/depfile.md

      name key=value [key=value]...

+- `name` is an import path representing a remote repository.
+- `key` is one of the following:
-`name` is an import path representing a remote repository.
-The only supported `key` is `version`, a valid `version` value is any SemVer 2.0.0 value.
-This version must match a release tag in the format
+   - `version`: a valid `version` value is any SemVer 2.0.0 version string.
+This SemVer tag must match a release tag in the format

-    v<semver version>
+      <pre>v&lt;semver></pre>
       For example:

-     github.com/pkg/profile version=1.1.0
+      <pre>github.com/pkg/profile version=1.1.0</pre>

-Will fetch the github release tagged `v1.1.0`.
+      Will fetch the `github.com/pkg/profile` release tagged `v1.1.0`.
+   - `tag`: any remote tag.
+A `tag` value is not required to confirm to SemVer 2.0.0, however gb will assign no semantic meaning to the tag.

 ## Sample `$PROJECT/depfile`
 Elements can be separated by whitespace.
 Lines that do not begin with a letter or number are ignored.
 This provides a simple mechanism for commentary.